mikenguyen13/data_analysis/_book/28-interrupted-time-series.md

 1.  **The model is correctly specified**, meaning it includes all relevant confounders or that the polynomial approximation accurately captures time trends.
 2.  **The treatment effect is correctly specified**, whether assumed to be smooth, constant, or varying over time.

-Additionally, these two assumptions **must not interact**---in other words, the polynomial control should not be correlated with unobserved variation in the treatment effect.
+Additionally, these two assumptions **must not interact**.
+In other words, the polynomial control should not be correlated with unobserved variation in the treatment effect.
 If this condition fails, bias from misspecification and treatment heterogeneity can compound [@hausman2018, p.
 544].

 #### Sorting and Anticipation Effects